petersjt014/eka/README.md

 ## Why Nim?

-I like the raw speed that low level languages tend to offer, and the chance to use one with a Python-ish level of openness was too good to pass up.
+I like the raw speed that low level languages tend to offer, and the chance to use one with a Python-ish feel was too good to pass up.
 The availability of several other features (such as the optional garbage collector) played a part too.

 ## Why that name?